wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Causa**: Autoload PowerShell Falha ao carregar o módulo do verificador de preparação corretamente.
+**Causa**: Autoload PowerShell Falha ao carregar o módulo de preparação verificador corretamente.

-**Resolução**: importar o módulo do verificador de preparação explicitamente.
+**Resolução**: Importe o módulo do verificador de preparação explicitamente.
 Copie e cole o código a seguir no PowerShell e atualização \<versão\> com o número da versão atualmente instalada.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`